National frameworks, documents for their implementation, and entry points to address domestic violence are shown here.

 French law now takes into account the whole range of types of violence that may occur within relationships.
 In criminal terms, harassment, physical violence, sexual violence, forced marriages, female genital mutilation and forced abortion are impacted.
 Psychological and financial violence are also specifically taken into account.

 2 – The major orientations of national policy

 Firstly, national policies seek to improve “frontline“ reception.
 The objective is to ensure that all public actors who may be involved in welcoming women who are victims of violence are able to receive the victim appropriately.
-The emphasis is placed on training of professionals, in the form of specific teaching tools.
+The emphasis is placed on training of professionals in the form of specific teaching tools.
 Teaching kits are designed in such a way as to give the different professionals involved a common basis of knowledge and reference.
 They are also designed to define the role of each person involved so as to ensure the complimentarily and coherence of their respective actions.
-Also, for women who are victims of violence within relationships, an individual is appointed by the organisations concerned, whose role is to monitor, organise and develop reception and care practices.
+Also, for women who are victims of violence within relationships, the organisations concerned appoint an individual whose role is to monitor, organise and develop reception and care practices.

-A second major orientation of policies in the fight against domestic violence is the development of structures to help victims.
+A second major orientation of policies in the fight against domestic violence lies in the development of structures to help victims.

 A third major theme introduces local partnership-based mechanisms so as to coordinate the actions of the different stakeholders.
 These mechanisms can be social workers and psychologists in police stations and gendarmerie units, workgroups dedicated to the problem of domestic violence in local crime prevention and safety committees, information exchange mechanisms, territorial teams from the ministerial department responsible for women’s rights, etc.

 The populations considered as particularly vulnerable are minors, those with mental or physical afflictions, the elderly, those suffering from repeated traumas over time, those suffering from addiction, the socially isolated, women who are dependent on their spouse, and those facing economic difficulties (according to the inter-ministerial delegation for victim support).